ricardoaponte/sensiblejs/README.md

 **Example:** `<div s-css="background-color: backgroundColor, color: myColor">...</div>`

-`s-css` Applies CSS on the element based on the result from expression.
+`s-css` Applies CSS style attribute on the element based on the result from expression.
 In the example above the css style attribute background-color will be set to the value of the `backgroundColor` variable, and the color attribute will be set to the value of the `myColor` variable.

 ---